Where to Donate Kids' Clothes, Toys and More in NYC During the Holidays and Beyond

 Visit the website for locations.

 The organization accepts donations at all of its thrift store locations throughout the city.
+Unfortunately cribs, used toys, strollers and car seats aren't eligible but lots of other items are.
 If you've got a surplus of books or DVDs, the Housing Works Bookstore Cafe will be happy to take them off your hands.
 Proceeds from all stores benefit people living with and affected by HIV/AIDS.

 Baby Buggy – Midtown West